Skip to content

 my_var="main "

 During development, dates are also a major source of problems.
-Due to the different timezones configured on the local machine and the server, it is very easy to output ambiguous dates in logs, such as:
+Since the time zones configured on local machines and servers may differ, it is very easy to output ambiguous dates in logs, such as:

 Python